asatarin/testing-distributed-systems/README.md

 ### Dropbox
 * [Mysteries of Dropbox Property-Based Testing of a Distributed Synchronization Service](http://www.cis.upenn.edu/~bcpierce/papers/mysteriesofdropbox.pdf) — example of how to use QuickCheck to test synchronisation in Dropbox and similar tools (Google Drive)
+* [Data Checking at Dropbox](https://youtu.be/WUaMN2kywR4) — If you have lots of data, you have to verify that is doesn't bit rot and protect it against rare bugs (e.g. race conditions) to guarantee long term durability.
+This talks explains intricacies of building data consistency checker(s) at Dropbox scale.

 ### Atomix Copycat